cyclaero/xcssecovid/README.md

        -s                  Simulate the model without curve fitting before.

+       -t thresh           Threshold of minimal number of cases to include into curve fitting and simulation [default: 17].

        -o day#             The day# of the first data point in the imported time series to be included for curve fitting.
                            [default: first day with more than 17 cases].